 The Ursula Vogel Trust Award is available to postgraduate members of the Classical Association of South Africa to conduct research on an approved topic at an academic institution abroad or alternatively to follow an approved itinerary of sites in the classical world.

 In addition to class medals, the Classics Section awards a number of named prizes established through the generosity of past donors.
 These are given to top-performing undergraduate students and include the Laurence Prize for the best undergraduate Greek student, the Douallier Prize for the best first-year Latin student, the William Rollo Prize for the best second-year Latin student, and the Mary Renault Memorial PEN Prize for the best undergraduate student in Ancient History.

-Find out more about the prize donors.
+about the prize donors.